Joint State Estimation Under Attack of Discrete Event Systems: Unbounded and -bounded joint estimators

-In this section we define a particular DFA, called {\em attack structure}, {\red which is defined on alphabet $E_a$ and contains all stealthy and exposing attack words that can be generated by the plant}.
+In this section we define a particular DFA, called \emph{joint estimator}, which is defined on alphabet $E_a$ and contains all attack words that can be generated by the plant.

 Here we distinguish two different cases.
 In the first case, the attack function belongs to ${\mathcal F}_\infty$.
-We call {\em unbounded attack structure} the corresponding DFA, denoted as $A_\infty$.
+We call \emph{unbounded joint estimator} the corresponding DFA, denoted as $A_\infty$.
 In the second case, the attack function belongs to ${\mathcal F}_n$ for a given $n \in \mathbb{N}$.
-We call {\em $n$-bounded attack structure} the corresponding DFA and denote it as $A_n$.
+We call \emph{$n$-bounded joint estimator} the corresponding DFA and denote it as $A_n$.